gjoyce42/Technical_Writing/Author_Tutorial.md

 * **Provide links to required/recommended software or website access**

 ### 4. Start drafting
-Sometimes it is easier to
+By now, you should have enough information to

 ### 5. Review your work and make edits